 Pasticceria Cova on via Montenapoleone is a longtime trendy, chic cafe and cake shop for the hip, artsy crowd.
 As we wrote in our guide to the 15 Best Restaurants in Milan, it is the oldest pastry shop in Milan.
 Know your history!

-If you go in the summer and are craving something light, opt for a fruit- or custard-filled dessert; these are often as tasty and ethereal as the season produce itself.
+If you go in the summer and are craving something light, opt for a fruit- or custard-filled dessert; these are often as tasty and ethereal as the seasonal produce itself.

 Bar Luce at Fondazione Prada

 Fondazione Prada is one of Milan’s premiere cultural institutions, and, as I wrote in our guide to the Best Restaurants in Milan, it’s also “a beautiful place to partake in the wonderful Italian tradition of mid-day coffee and cake”.

 This ultra-hip art gallery on the South side of Milan isn’t always easy to get to– I would definitely take an Uber or taxi if you can– but it’s worth the trek.

 Here’s why (to quote myself in our aforementioned Milan Restaurant guide):

 “The vibe at this cafe-inside-an-art-gallery is Anderson’s take on an Old Milanese cafe, circa the 1950s and 1960s.
 Incorporating references to Italian Neorealism– specifically Miracle in Milan (1951) by Vittorio De Sica and Rocco and his brothers (1960) by Luchino Visconti, this eatery feels like an inspired, living work of art.